FAQ

 Which chains does Doma prioritize?

-Currently, Doma fully supports both the Doma chain and Base.
+Currently, Doma fully supports Doma Chain, Base and Avalanche.
 Solana is prioritized next for bridging and future integrations.
 Beyond that, other EVM-compatible chains could be added over time as Doma continues to expand its ecosystem.

 Doma Testnet

-At the moment, Doma is operating on Testnet.
-This means that any domains you buy, tokenize, bridge, or claim within the platform are purely for testing and learning purposes.
+You can access the Testnet environment by either registering a domain on Interstellar Testnet or managing your tokenized domains on Doma Testnet.
+Any domains you buy, tokenize, bridge, or claim in the Testnet environment are purely for testing and learning purposes.
 These domains are not real production domains and cannot be used on the global internet.
-They serve as a way for users to practice and familiarize themselves with the system before the full Mainnet launch.
+They serve as a way for users to practice and familiarize themselves with the system without spending real funds.

 Is the money real?